 Regional centers are nonprofit private corporations that contract with the Department of Developmental Services to provide or coordinate services for individuals with developmental disabilities.
 They have offices throughout California to provide a local resource to help find and access the many services available to individuals and their families.
 There are 21 regional centers with more than 40 offices located throughout the state.
 Regional Centers provide a number of support services, including transportation services.
-Transportation services are provided so persons with a developmental disability may participate in programs and/or other activities identified in their Individual Program Plan (IPP).
-A variety of sources may be used to provide transportation through public transit; specialized transportation services may include help in boarding and exiting a vehicle as well as assistance and monitoring while being transported.
+Transportation services are provided so persons with a developmental disability may participate in programs and/or other activities identified in their Individual Program Plan.
+A variety of sources may be used to provide transportation through public transit; specialized transportation companies; day programs and/or residential vendors; and family members, friends, and others.
+Transportation services may include help in boarding and exiting a vehicle as well as assistance and monitoring while being transported.